scollazo/archivematica-docs/admin-manual/installation/installation.rst

 Post Install Configuration
 --------------------------

- successfully completing a new installation
+After successfully completing a new installation using one of the methods above, follow these steps to complete the configuration of your new server.

 1. Test the storage service